How I Revamped an Inefficient Editorial and Tripled Output

 “Thank you for always listening to our needs and feedback.”

 “I finally feel like I can learn the new platform.
-I was getting bogged down looking up information in the old CMS and posting in the new CMS but now I can use the new one for everything!”
+I was getting bogged down looking up information in the old CMS and posting in the new CMS but now I can use the new platform for everything!”

 “I was wasting too much time navigating Contentstack before.
 Now it feels intuitive.”